daattali/beautiful-jekyll/_posts/2020-06-24-KMeans-Clustering-How-it-Works-What-it-Does.md

 ## How it works (my code)

 KMeans has two essential functions `fit()` and `predict()`. `fit()` is the function that sets up k number of centroids to fit with the data set given, and `predict()` is the function that takes the data set and returns a list of labels matching those data points with what cluster they ended up in.
+Outside of the `math` module built into Python, which I use for math.sqrt(), there are no libraries that need to be installed to run my code.

 ### fit()